Illinois Assistants (Support Personnel) Requirements

 School Setting Requirements

-Speech-language pathology assistants may, under the supervision of licensed speech-language pathologist, provide treatment and screening services related to communication problems.
-SLPAs must complete an approved training program and be licensed by the Illinois Department of Financial and Professional Regulation; no Professional Educator License is required at this time.
+Speech-language pathology assistants (SLPAs) may, under the supervision of licensed speech-language pathologist (SLP), provide treatment and screening services related to communication problems.
+SLPAs must complete an approved training program and be licensed by the Illinois Department of Financial and Professional Regulation (IDFPR); no Professional Educator License is required at this time.

-A school district or cooperative entity may not assign a speech-language pathologist with a professional educator license who is not licensed under the Illinois Speech-Language Pathology and Audiology Practice Act to supervise any SLPA.
+A school district or cooperative entity may not assign an SLP with a professional educator license who is not licensed under the Illinois Speech-Language Pathology and Audiology Practice Act to supervise any SLPA.

 Statutory and Regulatory Requirements

-• Supervisors must have at least 2 years' experience in addition to the supervised professional experience and have at least 10 clock hours of training in the supervision of assistants.
+• Supervisors must have at least 2 years' experience in addition to the supervised professional experience and have at least 10 clock hours of training in the supervision of SLPAs.
+The supervisor must have completed at least 6 clock hours of training in supervision related to speech-language pathology and must complete at least 2 clock hours of continuing education in supervision related to speech-language pathology in each new licensing cycle.

-• Direct supervision is required for at least 30% of client time for the first 90 days of employment; at least 20% direct supervision after that.
+• Direct supervision is required for at least 30% of client or patient time per client or patient on a weekly basis for the first 90 days of employment; at least 20% direct supervision per client or patient on a weekly basis after that.
+Direct supervision means on-site, in-view observation and guidance by an SLP while an assigned activity is performed by the SLPA.

 • The assistant's scope of practice is limited to supplementing the role of an SLP.